US says North Korea delivered 1,000 containers of equipment and munitions to Russia for Ukraine war

 Speculation about a possible North Korean plan to refill Russia’s munition stores drained in its protracted war with Ukraine flared last month, when North Korean leader Kim Jong Un traveled to Russia to meet President Vladimir Putin and visit key military sites.

-White House National Security Council spokesman John Kirby said that the U.S. believes Kim is seeking sophisticated Russian weapons technologies in return for the munitions to boost North Korea’s nuclear program.
+White House National Security Council spokesman John Kirby said that the U.S. believes Kim is seeking sophisticated Russian weapons technologies in return for the munitions to boost North Korea’s military and nuclear program.

 The White House released images that it said show the containers were loaded onto a Russian-flagged ship before being moved via train to southwestern Russia.
 The containers were shipped between Sept.
 7 and Oct.
 1 between Najin, North Korea, and Dunay, Russia, according to the White House.

+“We condemn the DPRK for providing Russian with this military equipment, which will be used to attack Ukrainian cities and kill Ukrainian civilians and further Russia’s illegitimate war,” Kirby said, using the initials for Democratic People’s Republic of Korea, the country’s official name.
+“In return for support, we assess the Pyongyang is seeking military assistance from Russia including fighter aircraft, surface to air missiles, armored vehicles, ballistic missile production equipment, or other materials and other advanced technologies.”

 The U.S. has accused North Korea of previously providing ammunition, artillery shells and rockets to Russia.
+North Korea has previously denied providing weaponry to Moscow.

+The Center for Strategic and International Studies, a Washington think tank, last week published satellite photos that showed a sharp increase in rail traffic along the North Korea-Russia border,

+The report said satellite images as of Oct.
+5 captured “a dramatic and unprecedented level of freight railcar traffic” at the Tumangang Rail Facility.
+It said images show approximately 73 railcars while a review of previous satellite images over the past five years shows about 20 railcars at this facility at most.

 Kim last month, after he had met with Putin, called for an exponential increase in production of nuclear weapons and for his country to play a larger role in a coalition of nations confronting the United States in a “new Cold War,” North Korean state media said.